jesrav/custom-vision-utils/README.md

 ````

 # Example usage
-The examples below will use images stores locally, but you could equally use Azure blob storage,
+The examples below will use images stored locally, but you could instead use Azure blob storage,
 as long as the [right environment variable are set](#Required-environment-variables).

 ## Creating Custom Vision projects